-3.1 Bluetooth case study
+3.1.
+Bluetooth case study

 We use the widely-studied Bluetooth SSP as a case study of misbinding in pairing protocols.
-The attack is shown in Figure 3.
-The human user Alice is unaware of the fact that the device B, to which she is trying to pair her phone A, is compromised and under the control of an attacker Mallory.
-The attacker also has a third device C, which she keeps hidden from the user.
-The attacker's goal in the misbinding attack is to pair Alice's device A with the third device C while Alice believes A is paired with B. For a successful misbinding attack, A and C must be within Bluetooth radio range from each other.
-For example, Mallory and device C could be in the next room from where Alice performs the pairing process.
+The attack is shown in Fig. 5.
+The human user Alice is trying to pair the computer A with the phone E. She is unaware that the phone E has a malicious app that is controlled by the attacker Mallory.
+The malicious app is able to spoof the pairing user interface on the phone at Mallory's command.
+The attacker also has a third device B, which is hidden from the user's view.
+The attacker's goal is to pair Alice's device A with the third device B while Alice believes that A is paired with E. For a successful misbinding attack, A and B must be within Bluetooth radio range from each other.
+For example, Mallory and device B could be in the next room from where Alice performs the pairing process.